vasupalanisamy/nodejs-socialfeed/README.md

 ## Social Feed

-This is a aggregated Social Feed app for consumer Facebook, and Twitter in a single Timeline.
+This is an aggregated Social Feed app for Facebook, Twitter and google in a single Timeline.
+Real time update for twitter is implemented using twitter stream API and socket.io

 Time spent: 30 hrs (Including real time update using socket io)